EU defines nanomaterials in bid to assess health risks

 BACKLASH FEARS

-The Commission's definition of nanomaterials included particles between one and 100 nanometers in diameter.
-Around three hundred million particles each 100 nanometers wide could fit onto the head of a pin.
+The Commission's definition of nanomaterials included particles between one and 100 nanometres in diameter.
+Around three hundred million particles each 100 nanometres wide could fit onto the head of a pin.

 The particles have a variety of potential uses, for example creating foods with the same taste but lower fat, salt or sugar levels, or better packaging that keeps food fresher for longer and alerts consumers if the contents have gone off.